 Here are a few photos of Owls Head Lighthouse.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses you can stay overnight.
-You’ll also find plenty of stories of shipwrecks and rescues like the one above.
-Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale-watching excursions, lighthouse tours, windjammer sailing tours, special parks and museums, and even lighthouses you can stay overnight.
+Like the one above, you’ll also find plenty of stories of shipwrecks and rescues.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides special human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
-Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
-Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
+My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont provides extraordinary human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
+Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and lighthouses you can stay overnight.
 There are also stories of haunted lighthouses in these regions.

-You’ll find this story and many others in my book New England Lighthouses: Famous Shipwrecks, Rescues, and Other Tales.
-The book also contains, along with my photographs, vintage images provided by the Coast Guard and various organizations, and paintings by six famous artists of the Coast Guard.
+Included are more details of the story of the famous rescue of the frozen lovers, along with over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.

 Copyright © Allan Wood Photography, do not reproduce without permission.
 All rights reserved.

-Join, Learn, Support the The American Lighthouse Foundation
+Join, Learn, and Support The American Lighthouse Foundation